Hangsaman: Plot summary

 On the verge of leaving for college, Natalie Waite feels oppressed by the expectations of her pompous, overbearing father, who imposes his personality on her, and by her miserable, defeated mother, whom Natalie sees as an example of the unhappy future that awaits her if she does not escape from home.
 Natalie withdraws into elaborate fantasies where she is a proud, unbreakable criminal being grilled by a detective for her crimes.
 On the eve of Natalie's departure for college, she is invited to her first adult party, where she witnesses her parents and their drunken colleagues at their most contemptible.
 Natalie experiments with different identities among the party-goers and seems to successfully intrigue an older man, only to be led by him into the woods behind the family's home where he sexually assaults her.
 The following morning, Natalie convinces herself that the assault did not happen.

 Natalie leaves for her all-female college, where she is determined to reinvent herself.
 Most of her fellow students are too superficial and self-absorbed to even notice Natalie, who finds an uncomfortable place at the fringe of a group of popular girls.
 Natalie is briefly attracted to her self-important English professor, who is the object of Natalie's friends' romantic schemes.
 Soon Natalie sees that the man has the same flaws as her own father, and that the professor's resentful wife resembles Natalie's own classmates.
+During this period, Natalie also has intrusive thoughts of sexually assaulting other students.
 She resumes her fantasy life, imagining herself as an implacable giant that destroys the college and devours its residents.